RESOURCES FOR STUDENTS OF COLOR

 Held the morning of Admitted Students Day, Nourishing Greatness invites students to enjoy a special breakfast with faculty of color, where they can begin to cultivate relationships and learn more about the Villanova experience.

-In this expenses-paid fly-in program, admitted students of color attend classes with current students, stay overnight in a residence hall and connect with members of Villanova's extracurricular multicultural groups.
+In this expenses-paid fly-in program, select admitted students attend classes with current students, stay overnight in a residence hall and connect with members of Villanova's extracurricular multicultural groups.

 Chicago Scholars is a selective seven-year program that supports first-generation college graduates from under-resourced communities into college and careers after graduation.
 Through our nearly decade-long partnership, these scholars apply early to Villanova and we conduct a preliminary review of their full applications and provide feedback prior to the onsite Interview Day.
 Our staff attends their Scholars College Fair in the summer as well as the Onsite College and Leadership Forum each October.

 Cristo Rey is a network of Catholic high schools that "delivers a powerful and innovative approach to inner-city education that equips students from families of limited economic means with the knowledge, character, and skills to transform their lives."
 Cristo Rey incorporates a rigorous college preparatory curriculum and a four-year corporate work-study program for all students.
 Additionally, we attend their annual national conference each year and the Senior Associate Director for Underrepresented Students serves on the College Advisory Board for Cristo Rey Philadelphia.

 Heights Philadelphia (formerly Philadelphia Futures and Steppingstone Scholars) is a highly selective nonprofit that supports low-income, first-generation college students with the tools, resources, and opportunities necessary for admission to and success in college.
 While Villanova has supported these organizations for years, we entered into a formal partnership in 2018.
 Through this partnership, their scholars receive full-need scholarships and on-campus support through graduation.

 OUA also connects with and supports other initiatives whose mission is to provide college access to minoritized communities.